 Retirement.
 Decreasing retirement rates reflect a combination of the long-term shift to 401(k)-style defined-contribution (DC) retirement plans and the weaker economy.
 Defined-benefit (DB) pension plans provide workers with a fixed pension upon retirement.
 Once an employee with a DB pension qualifies for his maximum benefit, he has no financial incentive to keep working.
 His retirement income will not increase.
 Workers with a 401(k) plan, however, have strong incentives to keep working past their official retirement age.
 Each extra year of work adds to their savings and enables them to accumulate a larger nest egg.
 At the same time, delayed retirement allows workers to delay drawing down their savings.
 The increased use of DC pensions encourages employees to delay retirement.

 The recession has amplified that incentive.
 The stock market has not performed as well as many workers nearing retirement age had expected.
-They are now delaying retirement in order to accumulate more savings and make up their losses.
+Although the S&P 500 has nominally recovered from its losses in the recession, it has appreciated only 8 percent above 2007 levels—less than the rate of inflation during that time.
+Many older Americans have delayed retirement in order to accumulate more savings.

 Long-term retirement rates will probably continue to fall, even as demographic changes increase the number of retirees.
 The Congressional Budget Office predicts that the number of workers per Social Security beneficiary will fall from the current 3-to-1 ratio to 2-to-1 over the next 25 years.
 Those not participating in the labor force can only consume the wealth produced by those working in it.
 An aging population means that older workers will either have to accept a lower standard of living in retirement—there are fewer workers to support their consumption—or delay their retirement in order to accumulate larger savings.